vmware/pyvmomi/docs/vim/event/EventFilterSpec/RecursionOption.rst

-.. _vim.event.EventFilterSpec: ../../../vim/event/EventFilterSpec.rst

-.. _vim.event.EventFilterSpec.RecursionOption: ../../../vim/event/EventFilterSpec/RecursionOption.rst

 vim.event.EventFilterSpec.RecursionOption
 =========================================
   This option specifies how to select events based on child relationships in the inventory hierarchy.
 If a managed entity has children, their events can be retrieved with this filter option.
-  :contained by: `vim.event.EventFilterSpec`_
+  :contained by: `vim.event.EventFilterSpec <vim/event/EventFilterSpec.rst>`_

-  :type: `vim.event.EventFilterSpec.RecursionOption`_
+  :type: `vim.event.EventFilterSpec.RecursionOption <vim/event/EventFilterSpec/RecursionOption.rst>`_

   :name: all